-When forming an LLC, you first need to file articles of organization with the Secretary of State or the governmental department in your state responsible for business filings.
-This document is what officially launches your LLC into existence.
+When forming an LLC, you first need to file the articles of organization with the Secretary of State or the governmental department in your state responsible for business filings.
+This document is what officially launches your new LLC into existence.

 In some states, the Articles of Organization may be referred to as the “Certificate of Formation” or “Certificate of Organization.”

-The required information needed to complete the Articles of Organization will vary from state to state, but generally, you can expect to provide the following information:
+The required information needed to complete the Articles of Organization will vary from state to state, but generally, you can expect to provide the following basic information:

 - The duration of your LLC.
 Most states have specific requirements that if a termination date is not specified in the articles of organization, the LLC is

-elect or assume a perpetual duration for your LLC, you can specify your desired
+- assumed to have a perpetual duration.
+However, if you do not want to elect or assume a perpetual duration for your LLC, you can specify your desired duration.

 Once you complete the articles of organization, you will need to sign them.
-The person who signs the formation documents should be the party who registers the business with the state and is known as the “LLC Organizer”.
+The person who signs the formation documents should be the party who registers the small business with the state and is known as the “LLC Organizer”.

-The state will review your filing and conduct a search to ensure that your chosen business name does not already belong to an active LLC.
+The state will review your filing and conduct a name search to ensure that your chosen business name does not already belong to an active LLC.
 Typically, processing of this filing takes about 1-3 weeks.
-Some states offer expedited handling for an additional fee and this can significantly reduce processing time to about 24-48 hours.
+Some states offer expedited handling for an additional fee, and this can significantly reduce processing time to about 24-48 hours.
 Once you receive your stamped and approved Articles of Organization, your LLC is officially active and recognized by the state.